Forecasting with Hyper-Trees: Embedding Analysis

 Based on these results, we offer the following general guidance for practitioners.
 For most forecasting applications with modest feature sets and moderate dataset sizes, $d=1$ provides an effective default choice, offering computational efficiency while achieving competitive accuracy.
 The random projection mechanism ensures adequate representational capacity despite the low embedding dimensionality.
-Intermediate embedding dimensions ($d=3$) consistently perform well across all datasets, offering a balanced choice for practitioners without the risk of overfitting seen at higher dimensions.
-For complex operational datasets with rich categorical features, $d = 5$ may yield meaningful accuracy improvements, while higher dimensions beyond $d>5$ generally show diminishing returns and sometimes degrade performance.
-Given the dataset-dependent nature of optimal embedding dimensionality and the absence of reliable a priori guidance, practitioners without strong assumptions on their dataset characteristics may prefer to treat $d$ as a hyperparameter, with $d \in \{1, 3, 5\}$ providing a reasonable search range.
+Intermediate embedding dimensions ($d=3$) typically perform within a few percentage points of the best variant on most datasets, providing a reasonable middle ground between the efficiency of $d=1$ and the additional capacity of $d=5$.
+For complex operational datasets with rich categorical features, $d=5$ may yield meaningful accuracy improvements, though as the \texttt{Australian Retail Turnover} and \texttt{Tourism} results show, this is not guaranteed and validation against lower embedding dimensions is advisable.
+Beyond $d=5$, dimensions generally show diminishing returns and sometimes degrade performance further, with $d=10$ rarely improving over lower dimensions.
+Given the dataset-dependent nature of optimal embedding dimensionality and the absence of reliable a priori guidance, practitioners without strong assumptions on their dataset characteristics may prefer to treat $d$ as a hyper-parameter, with $d \in \{1, 3, 5\}$ providing a reasonable search range.